-The lateral walls, with concrete elements locking and bracing the slender and unaltered brick walls, with a ceiling height of around 13 meters, were superimposed on the new metal structures, stabilizing them and sheltering new areas such as the technical areas, toilets, dressing rooms, and warehouses.
+Featuring concrete elements locking and bracing the slender, unaltered brick walls, and a 13 meters-height ceiling, the lateral walls were superimposed on the new metal structures and sheltering new spaces, such as the technical areas, toilets, dressing rooms, and warehouses.

 The natural elements and the Brazilian "tropical" atmosphere, loved by Lina, are incorporated into the project in a harmonious way, helping to conceive the building in a poetic and technical way, so that air, water, and vegetation permeates the space.
 The remnants of history punctuates the presence of the old materialities on the walls of the building.

 The idea that emerged from Lina's particular world view, especially from her observations of territory, manifested in other of her works, sought to reaffirm the fine line between space and man in a harmonious and flexible way.